seilanhiep/data/kh/source_data/fisheries_administration/aquaculture_metadata.md

 Description

-This vector dataset provides the aquaculture production amounts (in tonnes) for 2011 in Cambodia, as provided by Cambodian Fisheries Administration.
+This vector dataset aquaculture production and consumption metrics for 2011 in Cambodia, as provided by the Cambodian Fisheries Administration.
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format